apmp-dxfg/m-layer-concept/docs/m_layer_compound_objects.rst

 Terminology: 'systematic' names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The term systematic is used in m-layer-concept to describe unit names that are composed from products of powers of base unit names or symbols in a unit system.
+The term systematic is used in m-layer-concept to describe unit names that are composed from products of powers of base unit names or symbols in a unit system (or prefixed base unit names).
 For example, kilogram metre squared per second squared (kg.m2.s-2) is a systematic unit name in the SI.

 Speed
 ~~~~~